 Facts of Georges v.
 Ob-Gyn Servs.

-The plaintiffs’ birth injury lawyer (James D Horwitz of Koskoff, Koskoff & Bieder) filed their original complaint alleged that the defendants committed malpractice during the mother’s pregnancy, labor, and during the delivery of her child.
-The plaintiffs claimed that this malpractice caused the child to suffer severe and permanent injuries.
-The lawsuit claim that result of the defendants’ medical malpractice in managing shoulder dystocia, a young girl sustained a severe, permanent injury to her right brachial plexus.
+The plaintiffs’ birth injury lawyer filed their original complaint alleging that the defendants committed malpractice during the mother’s pregnancy, labor, and delivery of her child.
+The plaintiffs claimed this malpractice caused the child to suffer severe and permanent injuries.
+The lawsuit claims that as a result of the defendants’ medical malpractice in managing shoulder dystocia, a young girl sustained a severe, permanent injury to her right brachial plexus.

 On May 16, 2013, the plaintiffs filed an offer of compromise to settle the claim for $2 million.
 (I could explain to you what an offer of compromise does.
-But Wilson Elser explains Connecticut’s version of this law very well here.)
-The defendants did not accept the offer, and therefore it was rejected as a matter of law.
+But Wilson Elser explains Connecticut’s version of this law well here.)
+The defendants did not accept the offer, which was rejected as a matter of law.

 Concerning the offer of compromise interest, the court concluded that the end date for calculating the interest was the date the judgment was rendered and clarified that the judgment was rendered on October 28, 2016.
-This was the date the verdict was accepted by the court.
+This was the date the court accepted the verdict.
 The court awarded the plaintiffs $1,639,496.55 in an offer of compromise interest.
 The trial court also awarded the plaintiffs post-judgment interest under § 37-3b, to be calculated at 10 percent per year, beginning on November 17, 2016, twenty days from the date of the judgment.
 This is a lot of money.

-The defendants then filed an objection to that motion, arguing that their appeal was timely because they filed it within twenty days of the court’s December 12, 2016, decision awarding the offer of compromise and post-judgment interest.
+The defendants then objected to that motion, arguing that their appeal was timely because they filed it within twenty days of the court’s December 12, 2016, decision awarding the offer of compromise and post-judgment interest.
 The defendants also filed a motion to suspend the rules of practice to permit a late appeal.
-They argued that there was good cause to permit the late appeal in light of the significant amount of confusion in the trial court concerning the date the judgment was rendered.
-This motion largely focused on the clerical mistake that caused an erroneous docket entry of November 28, 2016, listing that date as the date of the judgment.
+They argued that there was reasonable cause to permit the late appeal in light of the significant confusion in the trial court concerning the date the judgment was rendered.
+This motion primarily focused on the clerical mistake that caused an erroneous docket entry of November 28, 2016, listing that date as the date of the judgment.

-The appellate court granted in part the plaintiffs’ motion to dismiss and denied the defendants’ motion to suspend the rules of practice to permit a late appeal.
+The appellate court partially granted the plaintiffs’ motion to dismiss and denied the defendants’ motion to suspend the rules of practice to permit a late appeal.
 The defendants followed by filing a timely motion of appeal.

 Holding and Reasoning of Georges v.
 Ob-Gyn Servs.

 The Supreme Court of Connecticut addressed two main issues on appeal.
-First, the defendants claim that the Appellate Court improperly granted the plaintiffs’ motion to dismiss the defendants’ appeal, because the appeal was timely.
-The defendants argued that the plaintiffs’, November 8, 2016 motion for an offer of compromise and post-judgment interest created a new twenty day-period.
-The defendants claimed that they could appeal from the judgment following the jury’s verdict according to that date.
+First, the defendants claim that the Appellate Court improperly granted the plaintiffs’ motion to dismiss the defendants’ appeal because the appeal was timely.
+The defendants argued that the plaintiffs’ November 8, 2016 motion for an offer of compromise and post-judgment interest created a new twenty-day period.
+The defendants claimed that they could appeal the judgment following the jury’s verdict according to that date.
 The Supreme Court of Connecticut disagreed.
 Second, the defendants argued that the court abused its discretion in denying their motion to suspend the rules of practice to permit a late appeal.
 Likewise, the court was not persuaded and disagreed.

 Moving forward in the analysis, when determining a motion that seeks an amendment on the terms of the judgment, the court looks to the substance of the relief sought by the motion rather than the form.
 In the present case, the awards of statutory interest did not alter the number of compensatory damages the jury previously had awarded.
 Therefore, the plaintiffs’ motion for an offer of compromise and post-judgment interest did not seek an alteration of the judgment within the meaning of the statute.
 Meaning, the plaintiffs did not create a new twenty-day period in which the defendants could appeal.
 The court for these reasons affirmed the judgment of the lower court.